-If you have any questions we can help you with, contact Casey at email@example.com or call the Office at (818) 985-9204
+For information on the Y-16A Training Program, such as how to apply, employing a Y-16A, prospective partnerships, or if you have any questions on the below, please contact Casey Weiss at email@example.com or call the Office at (818) 985-9204

 Health & Pension

 - In most cases, beginning with the first hour you work on the set, the Employer is making contributions on your behalf toward Health & Pension as you accumulate the required hours to qualify for health coverage.
 (There are exceptions, so contact us if you’re not certain whether a particular job is making these contributions.)